New legal duty promised over sewage as Lords forces issue

 Peers proposed a change to the Environment Bill last week in an attempt to cut the pollution, but it did not win enough support from MPs.

-It led to a backlash and the Lords is expected to push their plan again.
+It led to a backlash and the Lords are expected to push their plan again.

 But Environment Secretary George Eustice has now promised to bolster measures by making them a legal duty.